 Amidst the musical and cultural currents in Tse’s work is additionally a strong sense of poetry and nuanced humour.
 From ‘SUMY’ (2001) to ‘L’Echo’ (2003) and ‘Les Balayeurs du Désert’ (2003), there is a running sense of delicate wit.
-‘SUMY’, for example, made in collaboration with Tse’s partner Jean-Lou Majerus, is a pair of light-brown seashells enclosed in a transparent cube, a red cloth interconnecting the units in order to resemble a pair of headphones.
+‘SUMY’, for example, made in collaboration with Tse’s partner Jean-Lou Majerus, is a pair of light-brown seashells enclosed in a transparent red cube, a cloth interconnecting the units in order to resemble a pair of headphones.
 Playfully combining her name with that of Sony, the sculpture evokes the aural experience of listening to the ocean via a seashell.
 ‘L’Echo’ further explores this sense of play: a large video projection shows Tse herself playing the cello on a lush mountainside in the Alps.
-The romantic setting is somewhat exaggerated, however, by the over-dramatisation of the picture composition, chiefly the sharp contrast between her red costume and the saturated green of the mountain grass.
-During this musical play, the echo begins to respond with slightly different nuances and to seek some kind of independence.
-The dialogue between music and nature takes shape.
-Repetitive silent during this exchange plays a key role in the play and gives way to breathing … The recurrent importance of breath in Tse’s practice, results from her long-standing interest in Zen philosophy in both Chinese and Japanese culture.
+The romantic setting is somewhat ridiculed, however, by the over-dramatisation of the picture composition, chiefly the sharp contrast between her red costume and the saturated green of the mountain grass.
+Additionally, the melody she plays echoes amidst her surroundings till it falls out of sync, the setting seemingly carrying both the music and her into the distance.
 ‘Les Balayeurs du Désert’ further fleshes out this relationship with the landscape by showing a group of men dressed in Parisian street cleaners’ uniforms sweeping a desert in a continuous loop, the futile motion tracked by the sound of their movements.

-Overall, Tse’s work poetically draws us into contemplation of our sense of place, self and time, using the universal language of music and visual metaphors to at once suggest trains of thought but ultimately allow us to formulate our own.
+Overall, Tse’s work poetically draws us into contemplation of our sense of place, self and time, using the universal language of music to at once suggest trains of thought but ultimately allow us to formulate our own.
 Balancing Tse’s research-driven, intellectually-complex practice is a subtle sense of humour, which lends to an overall delicate dialectical sense of play as well as approachability.
 Tse’s practice is ultimately not just seen, it is heard and felt; a complete multi-sensory experience that plunges one into a state of suspension.

 Su-Mei Tse is an internationally-celebrated artist who rose to prominence in 2003 when she represented Luxembourg at the Venice Biennale and was awarded the prestigious Leono d’Oro award for her tripartite installation ‘Air Conditioned’.
-Tse’s work has since been exhibited nationally and internationally including solo shows at Isabella Stewart Gardner Museum, Boston (2009); Art Tower Mito, Japan (2009); Seattle Art Museum, Seattle (2008); PS1, New York (2006); Casino, Forum d’Art Contemporain, Luxembourg (2006); Renaissance Society, Chicago (2005); Moderna Museet, Sweden (2004).
+Tse’s work has since been exhibited nationally and internationally including solo shows at Taipei Fine Arts Museum, Taipei (2019); Yuz Museum, Shanghai (2018); Aargauer Kunsthaus, Aarau (2018); Mudam Luxembourg, Luxembourg (2017); Joan Miró Foundation, Barcelona (2011); Isabella Stewart Gardner Museum, Boston (2009); Art Tower Mito, Japan (2009); Seattle Art Museum, Seattle (2008); PS1, New York (2006); Casino, Forum d’Art Contemporain, Luxembourg (2006); Renaissance Society, Chicago (2005); Moderna Museet, Sweden (2004).
 Group exhibitions include Kunstmuseum Bonn, Germany (2009); National Gallery of Art, Poland (2009); Singapore Biennale (2008); Kunsthaus Zurich (2006); De Appel, Amsterdam (2005); Sao Paulo Biennale (2004).
 Tse has additionally been the recipient of multiple prizes, including the Prize for Contemporary Art by the Foundation Prince Pierre of Monaco (2009) and the Edward Steichen Award, Luxembourg (2005).